Lesson 2 of 7 - grow effective communication skills

 18) Your partner rambles on and on:

 "Whoa (fingers in ears)!
 I feel swamped.
 You're saying so much!
 When you need to do that, It gets hard for me to hear you after a while." ("You don't really need any input from me right now, yes?")
-Or:

 "(Name), when you talk on and on without asking for my response or asking about me, I feel increasingly used, hurt, and resentful.
 Can we talk about this?"

-19) Your partner sends a double message (their words don't match their body / face / tone):
+19) Your communication partner sends a double message (their words don't match their body / face / tone):

 "Please stop, (Name) - I'm getting confused.
 Your face looks (specific emotion: sad / angry / bored...), but you say you're not.
 What gives?"
 (Note: sending frequent double or "mixed" messages is a clear sign of false-self wounds.)